Find information on paying court fines – including what types of fine you can pay online – on the Scottish Courts and Tribunals Service website.

-What happens if you don't pay a court fine
+What happens if you do not pay a court fine

-If you don't pay a fine, the collection and enforcement section of the Scottish Courts and Tribunal Service can:
+If you do not pay a fine, the collection and enforcement section of the Scottish Courts and Tribunal Service can:

 - clamp your car or other vehicle and sell it to repay your fine